City Bike, in Prague's Old Town, near the famous Hotel Paříž.

 Payment: Cash only for rentals, credit card imprint for deposit.

-Praha Bike also organizes guided tours of the city, as well as a guided trip to Karlštejn Castle (ranging from around 1,400 CZK t0 2,800 CZK per person, depending on the number of folks in the group), with a train journey on the return.
-They also offer self-guided tours to Karlštejn, Konopiště Castle, or the village of Kutna Hora, famous for its "bone church."
+Praha Bike also organizes guided tours of the city, as well as a guided trip to Karlštejn Castle (1,290 CZK per person), with a train journey on the return.

-My impression is that Praha Bike is a little more serious about their cycling than City Bike, since they offer organized trips to Karlštejn, Kutna Hora and Konopiště.
+My gut feeling is that Praha Bike is a little more serious about their cycling.

 Praha Bike